zheqiaochen/zheqiaochen.github.io/_posts/2024-10-07-requests-selenium.md

 They charge for this service, and I processed around 21,000 captchas, which cost $3—a fair price.
 In the next part, I’ll talk about how to integrate it with the Requests package, or with Selenium if you prefer to stick to the traditional method.

-The service I was using is [Chaojiying](https://www.chaojiying.com/).
+The service I used is [Chaojiying](https://www.chaojiying.com/).
 It provides [a Python function](https://www.chaojiying.com/download/Chaojiying_Python.rar), which can be imported to your python program like this:

-{% include codeHeader.html %}
 ``` python
 !pip install requests
 import requests